 Akita Poodle Mix (Aki-Poo): Dog Breed Info & Pictures

-The Akita Poodle Mix, known as the Aki-Poo, is a hybrid breed that combines the Akita Inu and the popular Standard Poodle mix.
-These two breeds are quite different, which means that you could end up with a hybrid that is either cautious and protective like the Akita or loving and laid-back like the Standard Poodle.
+The Akita Poodle Mix, also known as the Aki-Poo, is a hybrid breed that combines the Akita Inu and the popular Standard Poodle.
+These two breeds are quite different, which means you could end up with a hybrid that is either cautious and protective like the Akita or loving and laidback like the Poodle.

-The likelihood is that your hybrid will combine traits of both parent breeds, but you should expect an intelligent breed.
-To be on the safe side, you will need to provide socialization and training from a young age.
-This will ensure that your Aki Poo will get along with all people and other animals and that they can cope with new situations.
+The likelihood is that your hybrid will have traits of both parent breeds, but overall, you should expect an intelligent breed.
+To be on the safe side, you will need to provide them with socialization and training starting at a young age.
+This will ensure that your Aki-Poo will get along with people and other animals and that they can cope with new situations.

-The Aki Poo does usually inherit the coat of his Poodle parent, which is described as being hypoallergenic because it sheds very little and does not produce much dander.
-Regardless of which breed he takes after, you will still need to provide regular maintenance, including brushing teeth and trimming nails, to ensure that your dog remains healthy.
+The Aki-Poo usually inherits the coat of their Poodle parent, which is described as being hypoallergenic because it sheds very little and does not produce much dander.
+Regardless of which breed your hybrid takes after more, you will still need to provide them with regular maintenance, including brushing their teeth and trimming their nails, to ensure that your dog remains healthy.

 Akita Poodle Mix (Aki-Poo) Puppies

 The hybrid breed is a combination of the Akita and Poodle, both of which can be expensive breeds.
-This is especially true of the Standard Poodle if it comes from an award-winning line.
-Ensure that you use a reputable breeder so that you know exactly what you are getting and to ensure a greater chance that your puppy is healthy and well adjusted.
+This is especially true of the Standard Poodle if they come from an award-winning line.
+Ensure that you use a reputable breeder so you know exactly what you are getting and can ensure a greater chance that your puppy is healthy and well-adjusted.

 Temperament & Intelligence of the Akita Poodle Mix (Aki-Poo) 🧠

 As a hybrid breed, the Akita Poodle mix could adopt the temperament of either parent breed.
-This means that he could be laid-back like the Poodle or protective like the Akita.
-This particular pairing will create an especially intelligent dog, with high potential for trainability.
+This means that they could be laidback like the Poodle or protective like the Akita.
+This particular pairing will create an especially intelligent dog with a high potential for trainability.

 Are These Dogs Good for Families? 🏡

 The Akita is intensely loyal as well as brave.
-They are affectionate with those they consider to be part of their inner circle, but can be distrusting of others, and especially of strangers.
+They are affectionate with those they consider to be part of their inner circle but can be distrustful of others, especially of strangers.
 Their caution around strangers makes them a good choice as a guard dog.
-In contrast, the Poodle is much more laid back and relaxed.
+In contrast, the Poodle is much more laidback and relaxed.
 They will normally get along with anybody.

 The Akita Poodle mix can be a loyal and loving dog that gets along with and forms a strong bond with, all family members.
-He can also be aggressive, especially with strangers.
-He is not the perfect breed for all potential owners, and you should know the following information about this breed before you consider taking one into your home.
+They can also be aggressive, especially with strangers.
+They are not the perfect breed for all potential owners, and you should know the following information about this breed before you consider taking one into your home.

 Food & Diet Requirements 🦴

-As a large and active breed, the Aki Poo requires a nutrient-rich diet and you should expect to feed an adult Akita Poodle mix around 4 cups of food per day.
+As a large and active breed, the Aki-Poo requires a nutrient-rich diet, and you should expect to feed an adult Akita Poodle mix around 4 cups of food per day.
 The actual amount you feed will be determined by their age, size, and activity level.
 Active dogs require more food.
-Both breeds are prone to bloat, so you will need to measure the amount you give, feed over 2-3 meals per day, and avoid exercise for an hour after each meal.
+Both breeds are prone to bloat, so you will need to accurately measure the amount of food, serve it over two to three meals per day, and avoid exercise for an hour after each meal.

 Exercise 🐕

-When it comes to exercise, you have two energetic dogs that require a decent amount of exercise every day.
-Provide around 90 minutes of walk per day, and add in as much additional play as possible.
-Also bear in mind that this breed is highly intelligent and you will need to provide mental stimulation, as well as physical.
-If your Akita Poodle mix gets bored, he is likely to act out by creating his own games.
+When it comes to exercise, you have two energetic parent dogs that require a decent amount of exercise every day.
+For your Aki-Poo, provide around 90 minutes of walking per day, and add in as much additional play as possible.
+Also, bear in mind that this breed is highly intelligent, and you will need to provide mental stimulation, as well as physical.
+If your Akita Poodle mix gets bored, they are likely to act out by creating their own games.

 This is one breed that can excel at dog agility and other canine sports, and these represent a really effective way of providing physical and mental stimulation.